fortinet-fortisoar/solution-pack-soc-simulator/docs/SOCSimulatorContentPackDoc.md

-# SOC Simulator Incident Response Solution Pack 7.0.2
+# SOC Simulator Solution Pack 7.0.2

 ## Overview

-This article describes the FortiSOAR™ SOC Simulator Incident Response Content Pack (solution-pack-soc-simulator).
-This content pack enables users to experience the power and capability of FortiSOAR™ incident response for SOC Simulator scenarios.
+This article describes the FortiSOAR™ SOC Simulator Solution Pack (solution-pack-soc-simulator).
+This solution pack enables users to experience the power and capability of FortiSOAR™ incident response for SOC Simulator scenarios.

-FortiSOAR™ is built using modular architecture and the FortiSOAR™ Incident Response Content Pack is the implementation of the best practices to configure and use FortiSOAR™ in an optimal manner.
-The FortiSOAR™ Incident Response Content Pack also contains a lot of sample/simulation/training data that enables you to experience FortiSOAR™ without having all the devices.
+FortiSOAR™ is built using modular architecture and the FortiSOAR™ Incident Response Solution Pack is the implementation of the best practices to configure and use FortiSOAR™ in an optimal manner.
+The FortiSOAR™ Incident Response Solution Pack also contains a lot of sample/simulation/training data that enables you to experience FortiSOAR™ without having all the devices.

-## Deploying SOC Simulator IR Solution Pack
+## Deploying SOC Simulator Solution Pack

 **Important**: Before you deploy the solution pack, ensure that you have deployed the FortiSOAR™ Incident Response Solution Pack (solution-pack-incident-response).